shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ### 1. Introduction on City Hotel and Resort Hotel

 According to beaches.com, the main difference between resorts and City Hotels is in the amenities.
-City Hotels cater to travellers who need a place to spend the night at a certain destination, while Resort Hotels tend to be destinations in themselves.
+City Hotels cater to travelers who need a place to spend the night at a certain destination, while Resort Hotels tend to be destinations in themselves.
 Resorts often have a more spacious layout, offering their guests everything they need in one place[^1].

 ![slide3](https://github.com/shafiqdeb/Hotel-Booking-Demand-Analysis/blob/main/slides/Slide3.PNG)